Disney Cruise Advice: Tips & Tricks Onboard the Ship

 - Sand-Off Mitt – This is a soft mitt that has some talc-free powder inside.
 You clap it to get the powder to the surface, then wipe sand off your skin.
 The powder absorbs the moisture that makes the sand stick to you, which makes the sand fall right off.
 We tried this mitt on our last Castaway Cay day and it worked exactly as advertised; the sand came right off, and with much less of the abrasive feeling you get rubbing sand off with a towel.
 You can probably get the same effect by bringing a bottle of cornstarch-based body powder, shaking it into a towel, and using the towel to wipe off, but the mitt is self-contained and more convenient.

 - Robe – if you like to wear one in your room, you’ll need to bring your own unless you’re in a concierge room.
+Some people have had luck asking their stateroom attendant, but it’s not guaranteed they can get you one.

 - Pop-up Hamper – We like the rectangular kind with a circular opening on the top, as opposed to the ones that look like a big round cloth-covered spring.
 The squarer ones seem to hold their shape better.
 We have one from DAZZ and one from StorageIdeas and like them both.
 They only weigh 8 ounces, fold down to a small circle, and fit nicely into hotel and stateroom closets.
-The instructions provided are cryptic, so unfold them carefully so you can see how they fold back up.
-It’s easy to fold them down to a flat rectangle, but to then collapse that to a small circle is trickier.
-Hold the rectangle on opposite corners, then twist the two corners in opposite directions like you’re trying to make the springy outer wire into a figure 8.
-This will cause the whole wire to sort of collapse in on itself and make one circle with three stacked loops.
-Wrap the elastic band that came with it around it to keep it coiled up.
-This YouTube video is low-res, but shows the process reasonably well.

 - Dry box/case – Basically, a small waterproof box or pouch on a lanyard.
 Used by scuba divers and snorkelers, these are handy for any beach visit, because you can keep your ID and some money around your neck, instead of sticking valuables in your shoe and leaving them on the beach (yeah, everyone knows about THAT hiding place!)